coffeebro/CloudIIsecFramework/README.md

     g.
 Click the "Choose file" button and select the "database_mysql.sql" file in the "PHPAuth" folder of the repository
     h.
 Click "Go"

+  3. Follow a similar process as above to create the "FSOFT_elements", "FSOFT_security", and "FSOFT_performance" databases, and populate them with the .sql files supplied in the "databases" folder of the repository.

 That's it!
 You can visit the main page by visiting "localhost/CloudIIsecFramework/index.php" in your web browser.
+Login with the following credentials to see the full range of implementation:

+  Username: test@test.com
+  Password: test

 #Supported Actions
 Below is a list of the currently implemented functionality:
   1. Create an account
   2. Login
+  3. Select and view applications
+  4. Select and view workflows
+  5. Select S-Spec
   3. Logout

 #Todo
-  1. Create database file for framework
-  2. Implement application selection
-  3. Implement workflow selection
+  3. Implement workflow creation
-  4. Implement S-Spec generation/selection
+  4. Implement S-Spec generation
   5. Implement Q-Spec generation/selection
   6. Implement the resource selection process
   7. Implement output of the resource selection process